joereynolds/life/docs/index.md

 - building-a-pc.md - A complete newbs guide to what you'll need to build a pc
 - so-build-site.md - What it actually takes to make a simple site well
 - hack-checklisst.md - Things to remember when you're being bad.
+- you-dont-need-vimwiki.md - You probably don't need it for simple cases.
 # Published

 These projects have made it and gone live, woo!